treweathers/Java_Developer/Course_1.3.md

     // 2
     // 1
     // 0
-Notice the decrementing command countdown--?
+Notice the decrementing command `countdown--`?
 Without it, our code would become an infinite loop, circling around indefinitely.
 Be cautious!

 ### 2. Journey with the 'do-while' Loop
-Do-while loops execute a block of code once and continue repeating it until the condition becomes false.
+`Do-while` loops execute a block of code once and continue repeating it until the condition becomes false.
 The syntax is slightly different:

     do {
         // code executed at least once
     } while (condition);
 This loop fits perfectly into scenarios that require at least one execution of the code before checking conditions.

-Here's a simple do-while loop example that counts down from 5 to 0:
+Here's a simple `do-while` loop example that counts down from 5 to 0:

     int countdown = 5;
     do {